 Acceptable Use and Best Practices for Messaging

-At Teli, we strictly adhere to the rules and best practices around SMS/MMS messaging to mobile subscribers.
+At teli, we strictly adhere to the rules and best practices around SMS/MMS messaging to mobile subscribers.
 Please review the following rules and guidelines in their entirety to make sure you understand what is allowed on our network.
-If you have any questions or need clarification, please contact us and chat with a solutions expert.
+If you have any questions or need clarification, please contact us to chat with a solutions expert.

 S – Sex (Pornography, human/sex trafficking, prostitution)

 H – Hate (including but not limited to abuse, discrimination, violence, harassment)

 T – Tobacco (including vaping, Cannabis, & CBD products)

 - Credit Repair

 - Tax Refund Loans

 - Malware, viruses, or other malicious content

 For a list of unacceptable spammy phrases and forbidden words click here (WARNING: content maybe offensive).